A look at where investigations related to President Donald Trump stand and what may lie ahead for him:

 There is also evidence that some people in the president's orbit were discussing a possible email dump from WikiLeaks before it occurred.
 American intelligence agencies and Mueller have said Russia was the source of hacked material released by WikiLeaks during the campaign that was damaging to Hillary Clinton's presidential effort.

 OTHER QUESTIONS TO CONSIDER:

 —WHAT ABOUT OBSTRUCTION OF JUSTICE?
 That is another unresolved question that Mueller is pursuing.
-Investigators have examined key episodes such as Trump's firing of FBI Director James Comey and Trump's fury over Attorney General Jeff Sessions' recusal.
+Investigators have examined key episodes such as Trump's firing of FBI Director James Comey and his fury over the recusal from the investigation by then-Attorney General Jeff Sessions.

 —WHEN WILL IT ALL WRAP UP?
 It's unclear.
-Then-acting Attorney General Matthew Whitaker said late last month that the probe is "close to being completed," the first official sign that Mueller's investigation may be wrapping up.
+Acting Attorney General Matthew Whitaker says the probe is "close to being completed" — the first official sign that Mueller's investigation may be wrapping up.
 But he gave no specific timetable.

 For more in-depth information, follow AP coverage at https://apnews.com/TrumpInvestigations